Cleese History, Family Crest & Coats of Arms

 Early History of the Cleese family

-Another 208 words (15 lines of text) covering the year 1086 is included under the topic Early Cleese History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Cleese research.
+Another 78 words (6 lines of text) covering the years 1086, 1457, 1537, 1840, 1642 and 1646 are included under the topic Early Cleese History in all our PDF Extended History products and printed products wherever possible.

 Cleese Spelling Variations